 Mugisha v.
-Uganda [2005] UGHC II.
-Available at: [Uganda Legal Information Institute] (https://ulii.org/ug/judgment/highcourt/2005/II)
+Uganda [2005] UGHC 11.
+Available at: [Uganda Legal Information Institute] (https://ulii.org/ug/judgment/highcourt/2005/11)

-- 4. Medical Ethics and Professional Conduct - 4.I.
-Ethical Standards allocation.
-Addressing these dilemmas often requires balancing ethical principles with legal requirements.
+4. Medical Ethics and Professional Conduct

+4.1.
+Ethical Standards

 Code of Ethics: Medical professionals are bound by ethical codes such as the Hippocratic Oath and national guidelines established by regulatory bodies like the MDPC (MDPC Code of Ethics).